Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts

-\item[]{\textbf{Datasets:} \ For our first scenario, we used the Auto MPG dataset\cite{donoho1982autompg} to train a regression model to predict a vehicle's miles per gallon (MPG).
-For the second scenario, we used the California housing dataset\cite{pace1997calihousing} to train a regression model to predict a house's cost.
-All features in the original dataset were used in training our models.}
+\item[]{\textbf{Datasets:} For scenario 1, we used the Auto MPG dataset\cite{donoho1982autompg} (6 features) to train a regression model to predict a vehicle's miles per gallon (MPG).
+For scenario 2, we used the California housing dataset\cite{pace1997calihousing} (9 features) to train a regression model to predict a house's cost.
+All features in the original datasets were used in training our models.}

-\item[]{\textbf{Models used:} SMEs were told that a KNN \cite{fix1989knn} model was already in use, and were asked to decide on whether to use an XGB\cite{chen2016xgboost} model that had been developed by a data scientist in their organization.
-In both modeling scenarios, the XGB model had improved performance.}
+\item[]{\textbf{Models used:} SMEs were told that a KNN\cite{fix1989knn} (``baseline'') model was already in use, and were asked to assess whether an XGB\cite{chen2016xgboost} (``new'') model should be used instead.
+In both scenarios, the XGB model had improved performance.}

-\item[]{\textbf{Prediction tasks:} Each scenario included a task that SMEs were responsible for completing with one of the two models.
-In scenario one, SMEs were asked to imagine they worked for a car manufacturer who would like to predict the MPG of a vehicle by its specifications before actually building the vehicle.
-In the second scenario, SMEs were asked to imagine that they worked for a California real estate firm that wanted to predict the value of a property before investing in it.
-At the end of each scenario, SMEs chose how likely they were to either keep the existing KNN model or switch to the XGB model.}